Gin-Quin/Fa/documentation/architecture/projects.md

 A **workspace** is a collection of projects that are related to each other.

 The file structure of a workspace is slightly different from a regular project.
-Instead of having a `project.fab` file, a `library` and `application` folder, you'll have a `workspace.fab` file and a `projects` folder.
+Instead of having a `project.fab` file and the `library` and `application` folders, you'll have a `workspace.fab` file and a `projects` folder.

 This is a typical workspace file structure: